acallejp97/cloud_sync/README.md

 - **Main Cloud as Hub:** All secondary clouds sync with the main cloud (e.g., Google Drive).
 Changes in any secondary cloud are propagated to the main cloud, and then to the others.
 - **Bidirectional Sync:** Uses `rclone bisync` for two-way synchronization between the main cloud and each secondary cloud.
-- **Stateful Sync:** The first run uses `--resync` to establish a clean state; subsequent runs use incremental sync for efficiency.
+- **Per-Pair Stateful Sync:** The first run for each MAIN-SLAVE pair uses `--resync` to establish a clean state, tracked by a `.resync_done_MAIN_SLAVE` flag.
+Subsequent runs use incremental sync for efficiency.
 - **Automated Backups:** Periodic backups are made both locally and to cloud backup folders.
 - **Logging:** All operations are logged for audit and troubleshooting.